eco-index/Detectors/readme.txt

-The "Detectors" framework was the basis of the eco-Index observer products.
+The observer framework was the basis of the eco-Index observer products.
 This framework created the native forest observer product which segmented out New Zealand native forest types using Planet based satellite imagery, specifically 8 band multispectral images.
 These models were trained on primarily Land Cover Database landcover classifications but then integrated further classifications which were annotated by hand by the eco-Index team.

 files usage: